enriquepablo/syntreenet/README.rst

 Scalability:
    Adding new facts or rules is essentially O(1) in the number of rules plus facts already present in the knowledge base.
-Theoretically, this is due to the fact that the DAGs that hold the data are only ever searched by consulting Python_ dictionaries.
+Theoretically, this is due to the fact that the DAGs that hold the data (facts and rules) are only ever searched by consulting Python_ dictionaries.
 Practically, I am getting a fairly constant value of a couple tenths of a millisecond per fact (this will depend on the complexity of the grammar), up to the capacity of my laptop (totalling around 2 million facts and rules).

 Universality:
-   The "free" in the heading caption is in the sense of a "free object" over the "set of PEGs": syntreenet knows nothing about the grammar underlying the particular logic it deals with at any particular moment.
+   The "free" in the heading caption is in the sense of a `free object`_ over the formal languages described by PEGs: syntreenet knows nothing about the grammar underlying the particular logic it deals with at any particular moment.

 Clear and tested code:
    The code follows best practices for readability and is tested with 99%